Databases and APIs thumbnail

-According to Gartner, worldwide government IT spending is forecast to reach nearly $558 billion in 2022, an increase of 6.5% compared with the previous year.
-As technology integration becomes more prevalent in society, the government, organizations, and businesses must begin the process of digital transformation.
+Worldwide government IT spending is forecast to total $589.8 billion in 2023, an increase of 7.6% from 2022, according to Gartner, Inc. As technology integration becomes more prevalent in society, the government, organizations, and businesses must begin the process of digital transformation.
 When it comes to successful digital transformations, APIs and databases are at the core.
+The connection between databases and APIs is that APIs are often used as intermediaries to facilitate the retrieval and manipulation of data stored in databases by various applications.

 What Is the Function of a Database?